connet-dev/connet/README.md

 ### Storage

 `connet` servers (both control and relay servers) store runtime state on the file system.
+If you don't explicitly specify `store-dir` in the configuration, it will try to use the following:
+ - check if `CONNET_STATE_DIR` environment variable is not empty, and use that location
+ - then check if `STATE_DIRECTORY` environment variable is not empty, and use that location
+ - finally, try to create a new subdirectory in the current's system temporary directory (`TMPDIR`)

-If you don't explicitly specify `store-dir`, they will use a new subdirectory in `/tmp` by default, which means that every time they restart they'll loose any state and identity.
+When using a temporary subdirectory, every time the server restarts it will loose any state and identity.
 To prevent this, you can specify an explicit `store-dir` location, which can be reused between runs.

 ### Logging